-Budgeted Cost: £50,000 Actual Expenditure: £67,800
+Budgeted cost: £50,000

-Activity Evidence that supports this approach Challenge number(s) addressed Recruitment and retention of staff Additional staff are recruited in English and Maths as well as other key areas.
+Activity Evidence that supports this approach Challenge number(s) addressed Recruitment and retention of staff Additional staff are recruited in English, Maths and Science as well as other key areas.
 This facilitates the creation of small intervention classes.
 We recruit from Teach First to supplement our own recruitment processes.
 Training and support for early career teachers.
 In departments where recruitment is difficult, we work with recruitment agencies who find teachers.
 Leadership opportunities are created in line with whole-school priorities to ensure that excellent teachers are retained.
 Progress Leader roles ensure that excellent teaching staff are retained, developed and given the opportunity to improve the quality of teaching and learning in their subject area.
 We know from our extensive track record of working with disadvantaged pupils that the biggest difference is made through quality first teaching.
 Therefore, we aim to recruit and retain the very best teachers so that our disadvantaged pupils have the best possible life chances.
 This is supported by the EEF research and the Sutton Trust.
 1 and 2.
-Professional Development and Training Regular subject planning meetings focus on the quality of teaching and learning within departments.
+Continuous Professional Development and training Regular subject planning meetings focus on the quality of teaching and learning within departments.
 Learning walks and regular observations ensure that departmental areas for development are identified and addressed.
 The school's appraisal structure holds staff to account on the quality of their teaching over time.
 Trainee teachers and ECTs meet 1:1 with a dedicated mentor every week to prioritise and quality control all elements of teaching and marking.
-The school funds release time for maths teachers to attend Maths hub training.
 External online training is completed by all staff on key safeguarding topics through Educare.
 An external Ofsted trained inspector completes regular reviews of all areas of the school to provide feedback and areas for development which are implemented.
-Ensuring an effective teacher in front of every class, and that every teacher is supported to keep improving, is the key ingredient of a successful school, as supported by the EEF.
+We invest in our staff and train them to become effective classroom practitioners.
+We use the latest evidence-based research to inform our methods of teaching to ensure learning is maximised.
+Our work and methodologies are supported by the EEF and the Sutton Trust.
 We aim to recruit and retain the very best teachers so that our disadvantaged pupils have the best possible life chances.
-1 and 2 pport for Early Careers Teachers, Teach First rticipants and Unqualified Teachers Training members of staff are observed twice a week by their mentors and given targeted feedback to improve.
+1 and 2

+Support for Early Careers Teachers, Teach First participants and Unqualified Teachers Training members of staff are observed twice a week by their mentors and given targeted feedback to improve.
 Progress is tracked over time.
 Research indicates that highly effective support for ECTs and those new to the profession is highly effective in promoting progress of pupils.
+We offer extensive and supportive training to all 1 and 2 ECTs complete the Aspire programme of CPD through the course of their training. new teachers so that they can become excellent Trainees observe experienced members of staff teach at least once per week to share best practice. practitioners very quickly.
+This approach is supported by the EEF research.

-We offer extensive and supportive training to all new teachers so that they can become excellent 1 and 2 • Trainees observe experienced members of staff teach at least once per week to share best practice. practitioners very quickly.
-This approach is supported by the EEF research. • In-house professional studies workshops are offered to trainees and focus on key elements of effective teaching. • A dedicated in-house Training School works with all departments to improve the quality of teaching and learning through the course of the year. • The SENCO trains staff on the specific needs of SEND students throughout the course of the year.
+can become excellent Trainees observe experienced members of steach at least once per week to share best practice. taff practitioners very quickly.
+This approach is supported by the EEF research.
+In-house professional studies workshops are offered to trainees and focus on key element effective teaching.
+A dedicated in-house Training School works all departments to improve the quality of tea and learning through the course of the year.
+The SENCO trains staff on the specific need SEND students throughout the course of the year.